 Studying Psychology will give you the skills to think, be innovative, and design experiments.
 You will critique your own, and others work as well as conduct and report on experiments.
 These skills will make you appealing to employers in a variety of career choices.

 Our staff and students carry out a diverse and interesting range of research projects.
 In the latest Performance-Based Research Fund (PBRF) rating exercise, the Department of Psychology was rated the top department at the University of Otago.
 We were also rated the top academic unit nationally across all disciplines when data from other tertiary education organisations in New Zealand were compared side by side.

-Further, in the QS World University Rankings by Subject, the Department of Psychology at Otago has been ranked in the top 50 internationally three years in a row.
+Further, in the QS World University Rankings by Subject, the Department of Psychology at Otago has been ranked in the top 40 internationally since 2013.

 The University of Otago, has a long-standing reputation for providing high quality tertiary education.
 We are proud, and you can be too, that the Department of Psychology takes a leading role in continuing that tradition.